 IBM rightly recognized that the IBM PC was a poor fit for most households.
 It was expensive, and its poor graphics and sound capabilities meant it wasn’t very good for playing games.

 So IBM created a lower-cost machine and added color graphics with a couple of extra modes, plus a Texas Instruments sound chip that had been used in the TI-99/4A and Coleco Adam computers and Colecovision game console.
+And they contracted Sierra On-Line to create some slick games to use the machine’s capabilities.

 With competitive sound and graphics and the ability to run some (but not all) IBM PC productivity titles, it would have been a compelling home computer.
 Arguably IBM priced it too high, but Apple computers were expensive, and people bought them.